fanisvl/pilot/README.md

 Common Erros
 1. Visual Studio Code when trying to write to mounted file:
   Failed to save Insufficient permissions.
-Select 'Retry as Sudo' to retry as superuser. docker
+Select 'Retry as Sudo' to retry as superuser.
+  Fix:
   ```sudo chown -R $USER .```